Condensed matter lessons about the origin of time: Condensed matter and emergent spacetimes

-Second, apart from the `esthetic' issue of unifying quantum mechanics and general relativity, there is arguably at least one empirical motivation for a quantum theory of gravity: the accelerated expansion of the universe, which seems to imply some form of repulsive `dark energy'~\cite{Padmanabhan:2008if}.
+Second, apart from the issue of unifying quantum mechanics and the general theory of relativity, there is arguably at least one empirical motivation for a quantum theory of gravity: the accelerated expansion of the universe, which seems to imply some form of repulsive ``dark energy''~\cite{Padmanabhan:2008if}.
 The first intuition from quantum field theory to explain this mysterious repulsive force was that dark energy is simply the energy of the quantum vacuum, which makes its entry in the Einstein field equations in the guise of the cosmological constant~\cite{Weinberg:1988cp}.
-Infamously, the experimentally obtained value of the cosmological constant turned out to disagree with theoretical estimates of the quantum vacuum energy by more than a hundred orders of magnitude.
-However, if one takes the condensed-matter analogy seriously, then this intuition might prove to be right after all~\cite{Volovik:2006bh}.
-Indeed, the quantum vacuum energy $E_{\rm vac}$ relevant for the cosmological constant problem in a condensed-matter system in equilibrium is regulated by macroscopic thermodynamic principles.
-It is obtained from the expectation value $E_{\rm vac}=<{\cal H}-\mu{\cal N}>_{\rm vac}$, with ${\cal H}$ the many-body Hamiltonian, $\mu$ the chemical potential and ${\cal N}$ the number operator.
-The equation of state relating the energy density and the pressure of the vacuum of a quantum many-body system is then simply $\epsilon_{\rm vac}=-p_{\rm vac}$.
-Liquid-like systems can be in a self-sustained equilibrium without external pressure at $T=0$.
-So the natural value for $\epsilon_{\rm vac}$ at $T=0$ in such a system is $\epsilon_{\rm vac}=0$.
-At $T\neq 0$, the thermal fluctuations and quasi-particle excitations lead to a matter pressure $p_M$, which is compensated by a non-zero vacuum pressure such that $p_{\rm vac}+p_M=0$.
-The vacuum energy therefore automatically evolves towards the value $\epsilon_{\rm vac}= p_M$ in equilibrium~\cite{Barcelo:2006cs}.
-The cosmological constant mystery then becomes a lot less insurmountable: What remains to be explained is why the cosmological constant is slightly bigger than the equilibrium value which would exactly cancel the matter contribution: $\Omega_\Lambda\approx 0.7$ versus $\Omega_M\approx 0.3$.
+Infamously, the experimentally obtained value of the cosmological constant turned out to disagree with theoretical estimates of the quantum vacuum energy by more than a hundred orders of magnitude, and so this discrepancy seems to constitute an unsurmountable barrier for such an approach.
+However, if one takes the condensed matter analogy seriously, then this intuition might prove to be right after all~\cite{Volovik:2006bh}.
+Indeed, the value of the quantum vacuum energy in a condensed matter system in equilibrium is regulated by macroscopic thermodynamic principles.
+The vacuum energy density $\epsilon_{\rm vac}=E_{\rm vac}/V$ of a quantum many-body system relevant for the cosmological constant problem is obtained from the expectation value $E_{\rm vac}=<{\cal H}-\mu{\cal N}>_{\rm vac}$, with ${\cal H}$ the many-body Hamiltonian, $\mu$ the chemical potential and ${\cal N}$ the number operator.
+The equation of state relating the energy density and the pressure of the vacuum of any quantum many-body system is then simply $\epsilon_{\rm vac}=-p_{\rm vac}$, regardless of whether the vacuum is Lorentz invariant or not.
+Although Volovik's argument should be well-known by now, it is probably worth summarizing it.